-Our Local Governing Body and Directors will have access to basic safeguarding training within the Trust and school.
-We will recommend and encourage them to undertake training specifically on the safeguarding responsibilities of the Local Governing Body in line with Part 2 of KCSIE, in particular the role of the Safeguarding Local Governor.
-In addition to this training the safeguarding Local Governor may wish to access multi-agency safeguarding training at least every two years.
+Our Governing Body will have access to basic safeguarding training within the school.
+We will recommend and encourage them to undertake training specifically on the safeguarding responsibilities of the governing body in line with Part 2 of KCSIE, in particular the role of the Safeguarding Governor.

 At least one member of our recruitment panel will have undertaken safer recruitment training.
 Best practice is that this is updated every 3 years to ensure that the school are keeping up with changes made to recruitment processes and changes in safeguarding requirements when recruiting staff.
+All those involved in Safer Recruitment must read KCSIE Part 3.

-Safeguarding training assurance from 3rd party providers/contractors
+Safequarding training assurance from 3rd party providers/contractors

-It is the responsibility of the Trust and the school to seek assurance from the 3rd party supplier/contractor as to the level of safeguarding training they provide to their staff (it is perfectly acceptable to ask and challenge for this information so that the School has the assurance needed).
-In addition to this, the Trust and the school will ensure that contractors/3rd party suppliers receive local safeguarding information (the Trust and school safeguarding leaflet and code of conduct) so that they understand what is expected of them, how to raise any concerns and how to deal with any difficult situations they may find themselves in.
+It is the responsibility of the School to seek assurance from the 3rd party supplier/contractor as to the level of safeguarding training they provide to their staff (it is perfectly acceptable to ask and challenge for this information so that the School has the assurance needed).
+In addition to this, the School will ensure that contractors/3rd party suppliers receive local safeguarding information (the School safeguarding leaflet and code of conduct) so that they understand what is expected of them, how to raise any concerns and how to deal with any difficult situations they may find themselves in.
 The safeguarding information for contractors/3rd party suppliers is also about them protecting themselves as much as it is about protecting the children and young people in school.

-For audit purposes and our own assurance, the school will keep a record of responses from contractors/3rd party suppliers.
+For audit purposes and our own assurance, the School will keep a record of responses from contractors/3rd party suppliers.